Syllabus for Master's Programme in Molecular Medicine

 With this knowledge the student should

 - be able to independently formulate and process scientific questions within the field, both theoretically and practically.
 Through an advanced knowledge of novel techniques and methods the student should be able to apply and execute these on relevant problems.

-- be able to follow the development of knowledge and independently and critically analyse as well as evaluate and present research findings relevant to the field, both orally and in writing as reports or scientific articles.
+- be able to independently and critically analyse as well as evaluate and compile relevant research findings both in writing, as reports or scientific articles, and in oral presentations.